cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Hands on**:
 Link the `E-puck` node with the *e-puck\_go\_forward* controller.
-This can be done in the scene tree view by selecting the `controller` field of the E-puck node, then use the field editor at the bottom of the scene tree view: press the `Select...` button and then select *e-puck\_go\_forward* in the list.
+This can be done in the Scene Tree view by selecting the `controller` field of the E-puck node, then use the field editor at the bottom of the Scene Tree view: press the `Select...` button and then select *e-puck\_go\_forward* in the list.
 Once the controller is linked, save the world.